Easy Language is not a courtesy. It is written into law.

-Easy Language (Leichte Sprache) is not simply more basic German; it follows the rulebook of the Netzwerk Leichte Sprache, which is binding for certified providers.
-The specific requirements: short sentences, one idea per sentence, no foreign or technical words, no metaphors, no passive constructions.
-On top of that come design rules for font size, line spacing and the use of images.
-DIN SPEC 33429 (March 2025) brings these recommendations together in a technical specification for the first time.
+Easy Language (Leichte Sprache) is not simply more basic German; it follows fixed rules.
+These include short sentences, one idea per sentence, explained technical terms, mostly active phrasing and clear design.
+DIN SPEC 33429 (March 2025) brings these recommendations together in a technical specification.

 Plain Language (Einfache Sprache) is often confused with it.
-Since May 2024 it, too, has an official standard: DIN 8581-1.
-Unlike Easy Language, Plain Language is aimed at a broader audience and does not require checking by the target group.
-More on Easy Language: rules, target group and the legal basis.
+Since May 2024 it has had its own standard: DIN 8581-1.
+It is aimed at a broader audience and is expressly not aimed at people with cognitive impairments.
+For customer service, HR, administration, insurance, health communication and internal guidelines, Plain Language may be exactly the right level.
+More on Easy Language: rules, target audience and the legal basis.

 Who needs Easy Language?

-- Public authorities and public bodies – Under Section 11 BGG, federal authorities are required to provide information in Easy Language.
-BITV 2.0 mandates explanatory notes on the home page and in the accessibility statement.
+• Public authorities and public bodies—Under Section 11 BGG, public bodies should make greater use of Easy Language.
+BITV 2.0 requires federal public bodies to provide explanatory notes on the home page and in the accessibility statement.

-- Companies subject to the BFSG – Since June 2025, e-commerce, banking, telecommunications and passenger transport have had to communicate accessibly.
-The BFSG does not require Easy Language, but clear texts are becoming a necessity.
+• Companies with BFSG-relevant offers—E-commerce, banking, telecommunications, and passenger transport providers should check whether their products and services fall within the BFSG scope.
+The BFSG does not specifically require Easy Language, but clear texts are an important part of accessible communication.
 Everything about the BFSG in detail.

-- Organisations with an accessibility statement – Anyone required to publish a BITV-compliant statement also needs the Easy Language version.
+• Organizations with an accessibility statement—Anyone required to publish a statement under BITV 2.0 also needs explanatory notes in Easy Language.

-- Agencies with public-sector clients – Anyone who wants to win public-authority contracts has to be able to deliver accessible communication.
+• Agencies with public-sector clients—Anyone who wants to win public-sector contracts should be able to plan accessible communication reliably.

 What AI cannot do here

 Language models can simplify texts.
-They cannot produce Easy Language.
+But they cannot reliably produce Easy Language on their own.

-- Easy Language requires checking by the target group.
+• Easy Language requires checking by the target audience.
 No algorithm can replace that.

-- For compliance-relevant texts, the client is liable.
-"The AI did it" is no defence.
+• For compliance-relevant texts, responsibility remains with the publishing organization.
+“The AI did it” is not a reliable defense.

 What I offer